charlykso/vibe-tribe-backend/FIREBASE_TEST_RESULTS.md

 ## ✅ **FIREBASE FULLY OPERATIONAL**

-Your Firebase backend for VibeTribe is **completely configured and working**!
+Your Firebase backend for Tribe is **completely configured and working**!

 ---